biojava/biojava.github.io/_wikis/Dazzle.md

 you may find useful (and impossible to track down elsewhere).
 By default it is using the jar files located in the jars subdirectory.
 If you have your own installation of biojava please copy it there or update the build.xml to point to your path.
+Note that on your system you may need to use "ant -lib jars" instead of "ant" above.

 Installation and Configuration
 ------------------------------